onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 199:39
 the country well I'm sure you'll have
 199:41
-fun tape script twelve point two one
+fun tapescript twelve point two one
 199:48
 what are you doing this weekend hmm if
 199:52